goldfix/Redis.Cache/README.md

 *Important!*

-_Changed TTL serialization.
+_Changed TTL and Date / Time serialization.
 This version is not compatible with previous versions.
 Is necessary to empty database (used to save cache items) and reboot your Redis Server instance._

 **What?**